Wait or buy now? A legal perspective on timing the market

 Share article

-The market is cooling.
-Prices are slipping.
-Buyers are hesitating.So the question keeps coming up: should you wait, or buy now?
+The market is cooling, prices are slipping, and buyers are hesitating, so the question keeps coming up: should you wait, or buy now?
+Recent data shows why it feels so uncertain:

 • The average home price in Canada is down about 4.8% year-over-year as of early 2026 (nesto.ca)